Arbutus unedo

-Arbutus unedo is an evergreen shrub or small tree in the family Ericaceae, native to the Mediterranean region and western Europe.
-The tree is well known for its fruit, the arbutus berry, which bear some resemblance to the strawberry — hence the common name "strawberry tree".
+Arbutus unedo, commonly known as strawberry tree, also called madrone, is an evergreen shrub or small tree in the family Ericaceae, native to the Mediterranean Basin and Western Europe.
+The tree is well known for its fruits, the arbutus berry, which bear some resemblance to the strawberry, hence the common name strawberry tree.
 However, it is not closely related to true strawberries of the genus Fragaria.